AntirWiki/Antir/content/History/Kyrillos.md

 # History
 ## The Drakos Empire
 Murals on his tomb depict Kyrillos and his undead legions fighting against armies of Drakos, including their [[Dragon]] war-saints.
 He holds a great distain for the dragons, and his atheistic attitudes alongside his ambitions towards rule led to conflict with the Empire.
-When they were unable to fully kill him, the servants of the dragon-god Lucimater, goddess of light and flame, imprisoned him in his tomb in [[Luscgard]].
+When they were unable to fully kill him, the servants of the dragon-god Lucimater, goddess of light and flame, imprisoned him in his tomb in what would later become [[Luscgard]].

 ## Awakening
 In 953 BR his tomb was discovered and unsealed by [[Yvonne Silvershield]], who sought to revive her liege [[Faolan of Antir]] using the magics in Kyrillos' spellbook.
 This roused the lich from his slumber, and he attacked Yvonne when she attempted to resurrect the dragon Ozymandias in an act of desperation.